basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 The relative negatives of the Riak NextGen replication solution are:

-- greater responsibility on the operator to ensure that the provided configuration provides sufficient capacity and resilience.
+- greater responsibility on the operator to ensure that the configuration supplied across the nodes provides sufficient capacity and resilience.

-- very slow to resolve very large deltas between clusters, operator intervention to use alternative tools may be required.
+- slow to resolve very large deltas between clusters, operator intervention to use alternative tools may be required.

-- relative little production testing when compared to riak_repl.
+- relative little production testing when compared to `riak_repl`.

 ## Getting started